cosmostatschool/MACSS2021/Prerequisites.md

+During the school we do several projects, most if not all use python, so we recommend you to have it installed in advance.
+It can be any local installation, or something online like google collaboratory (note in some projects you might find difficulties installing the required libraries).
+Below we share some instructions for setting up a fresh installation of python using conda.

 **Miniconda3 Installation**

 Keep in mind that this installation is for a environment that doesn’t affect other packages that you may already have in your system.
 One advantage of doing this installation is that miniconda also installs pip to manage packages.